They Call Me Cadillac

 They Call Me Cadillac is the second studio album by American country music singer Randy Houser.
 It was released September 21, 2010, by Show Dog-Universal Music.
 It includes the singles "Whistlin' Dixie", "I'm All About It", and "A Man Like Me," the former of which peaked at No. 31 on the Hot Country Songs chart in late 2009.

+"Lead Me Home" was previously recorded by Jamey Johnson on his 2006 album The Dollar.

 Critical reception

 Stephen Thomas Erlewine of AllMusic says that the songs are "sturdy, straight ahead tunes" and considers the material better-written than that of Anything Goes.